JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

 To determine the precision of the derived spectro-photometric solution, we observed the A star HD~163466 (PID~1050), the O star 10~Lac (PID~1524) and the G star HD~159222 (PID~1050).
-For all three targets, which were observed with the same dither pattern, 3-dimensional cubes were built from the observations without applying the spectro-photometric solution.
-Integrated point source spectra were extracted the same way for the three targets, and the spectra divided by the stellar model of the continuum in each case \citep{Gordon2022}, resulting in a 1-dimensional vector for each band and each target.
+For all three targets, which were observed with the same dither pattern, 3D cubes were built from the observations without applying the spectro-photometric solution.
+Integrated point source spectra were extracted the same way for the three targets, and the spectra divided by the stellar model of the continuum in each case \citep{Gordon2022}, resulting in a 1D vector for each band and each target.
 Using the vectors of HD~163466 as the spectro-photometric calibration reference star, the top panel of Fig.~\ref{fig:photom_precision_and_repeatability} shows the ratio of the 10~Lac and HD~159222 vectors with respect to those of HD~163466.
-Taking into account the presence of the CO molecular band at the short wavelengths of the G star HD~159222, the maximum deviation recorded across the MRS wavelength range, representing the MRS current spectro-photometric precision, was $5.6 \pm 0.7 \%$ (band 4medium and 4 long are disregarded due to the low SNR).
+Taking into account the presence of the CO molecular band at the short wavelengths of the G star HD~159222, the maximum deviation recorded across the MRS wavelength range, representing the MRS current spectro-photometric precision, was $5.6 \pm 0.7 \%$ (band 4medium and 4 long are disregarded due to the low S/N).
 The cause for this deviation is complex, and folds in uncertainties in the data systematics and calibration, as well as uncertainties in the theoretical stellar models used.
 The deviation will likely decrease as we improve our understanding of the data and the models.

 To determine the repeatability of the spectro-photometric calibration, the G star HD~159222 was observed twice over a span of 7 days during commissioning.
 The bottom panel of Fig.~\ref{fig:photom_precision_and_repeatability} shows the ratio of the extracted signals.
 The largest deviation is recorded in band 1short where the CO molecular band is located.
-The likely reason for the deviations across the different bands is linked to a small pointing non-repeatability discussed in \citet{patapis23_geo}.
+The likely reason for the deviations across the different bands is linked to a small pointing nonrepeatability discussed in Patapis et al. (in prep.).